christttto/blog/_posts/thinkingOutLoud/04/2019-04-29-node-with-me.markdown

 Path module.
 Used to work with fire directories.
 Path.join is useful because regardless of being mac or windows, uses back or foward slash accordingly.

+So fs writeFile overwrites

+So on os if you do platform(), you will get darwin for os.

+added Nodemon to the json package to package script with dev, to let me restart server everytime change has been made